 - Availing ITC on fake invoices or fraudulent availment of ITC without any invoice have been made cognizable and non-bailable u/s 132 for anyone who commits or causes committing of such offence or retains benefits arising therefrom.

-These announcements which will be in effect from Jan 2021 need to be analysed by businesses to determine the changes that they need in their current processes and systems so that they are not caught in these stringent checks, which primarily have been defined to keep frauds in check.
+These announcements which will be in effect from Jan 2021 need to be analyzed by businesses to determine the changes that they need in their current processes and systems so that they are not caught in these stringent checks, which primarily have been defined to keep frauds in check.
 In addition to these, the parallel compliances such as e-invoicing and blocking of e-way bill system for IRN generated invoices, are other things to be ready with for the new year 2021.

 IRIS GST offers an integrated platform for taxpayers to manage all their compliances under one roof.
 Be it advanced reconciliation for maximum and accurate ITC claim or checking a GSTIN status and filing pattern or verifying an e-invoice QR code, you get it all.